stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

             another-project/
 ```

+> _Projects_ is a recognised directory name that will be used by Open Source tools, in the same way that _Downloads_ and _Music_ are standard locations.

 ### Creating SSH Keys

 You may use SSH to access Git repositories or remote UNIX systems.
 Fedora includes the standard OpenSSH suite of tools.

-To create an SSH key, run the _ssh-keygen_ command in a terminal window.
+To create an SSH key with OpenSSH, run the _ssh-keygen_ command in a terminal window.
 For example:

 ```shell
 ssh-keygen -t ed25519 -C "Me MyName (MyDevice) <me@mydomain.com>"
 ```

 Create a separate SSH key for each set of systems that you access.

+> OpenSSH stores your SSH keys in the _.ssh_ directory within your home directory.
+For security, consider replacing the OpenSSH agent with a SSH key agent that stores your keys in an encrypted store.
+For example, the Bitwarden and 1Password password managers can hold SSH keys as well as passwords, and provide SSH key agents.

 ## Setting Up Homebrew